Back to Year 7 notes

 1 What this means

 Algebra is a way to write number relationships clearly when a value is unknown or changing.
-In Year 7, students should connect the words in the question to a model such as a diagram, table, number line, grid, formula or equation.
-They then work in small steps and check whether the answer matches the question, the units and the size of the numbers.
+In Year 7, students should first ask, 'What is the question really asking me to find?'
+Then they can draw a picture, make a table, use a number line, write a formula or build an equation.
+The final answer should match the story, the units and the size of the numbers.

 2 Important rules / ideas